w601sxs/sm_studio_provisioning/README.md

 ### Provision SageMaker Studio Domain

+> **Note** - First see Step 3 above.
+A user that was chosen as the launch principal, or a user with the Launch principal role can launch these products.
+If you are logged in as another user you will not see an option to launch these products.

 1. Go to **AWS Console / Service Catalog / Products**.
 Launch the **SageMaker Studio** product.